Proven Reasons Why Too Much Sugar is BadAll Admin

 - Weight gain

 Countries, where sugary drinks and added sugar intake is high, are the same countries where obesity is a huge problem.
 This is because such beverages and food items play a significant role in weight gain.
 Such drinks are equipped with fructose.
-This type of sugar increases one’s hunger.
+This type increases one’s hunger.
 Compared to glucose consumption, eating fructose makes people want to eat more.
 And the more they eat, the more weight they gain.

 Additionally, high fructose intake tends to increase the resistance the body has to leptin.
 Leptin is a hormone that works to regulate the feeling of hunger.
 By resisting its function, fructose further enhances the desire to eat.
 There have been various studies that pinpoint that those who drink sugary beverages tend to gain weight much easier than those who don’t.
 Also, it has also been observed that such beverages increase the amount of visceral fat in the body.
 This, in turn, makes one prone to diabetes and heart ailments.